 Laboratoř molekulární ekologie a evoluce

-Our research is mainly focused on molecular analysis of the co-evolution between hosts and parasitic or symbiotic organisms, including their biogeography, intraspecific variability and evolution of adaptations.
-We are also focused on investigation of the origin, evolution and phylogenetic relationships of parasitic organisms.
+Our research is mainly focused on molecular analysis of the host-parasite co-evolution.
+It involves investigation of the population structure, diversity, biogeography and adaptations of the hosts and their parasites using population genetic and genomic type of data.
+On a deeper evolutionary scale we are also interested in the origin, evolution and relationships of parasitic and symbiotic organisms.

 VedoucíŠtefka Jan, doc.
 RNDr.
 Ph.D.

 Population genomics of speciation and adaptation in parasites

 We study genomic imprints of speciation and adaptation processes in two parasitic species, the tapeworm Ligula intestinalis and the bedbug Cimex lectularius.
 Despite differences in their ecology and evolution, both species show wide geographical range and many oportunities for emergence of specific adaptations (associated with host specificity in the tapeworm, or with insecticide resistance in the bedbug).
 Using SNP profiling, transcriptomis and WG sequencing we're evaluating the impact of geographic structuring and gene flow on adaptive processes in the two parasites (P.I.: J.Štefka).